rocketbase-io/pdfmaker/README.md

 }
 ```

+Fallbacks are supported just like for images, but ues the property `fallbackSvg` to define a global fallback for the document and the
+environment variables `SVG_FALLBACK`.

 **Note:** Only HTTPS urls are supported!

-**Note:** When the download of a SVG fails, the service will break with a 400 error.
+**Note:** When the download of a SVG fails (and all fallbacks), the service will break with 400.

 ## Page numbers
 To add a page number on at the footer of each page, you can use this property.
 This property accepts an element for pdfmake.